On this page:

 What types of conservation projects can be funded?

 Projects come in all shapes and sizes.
 There are many conservation practices that benefit your property, our watershed, and the community.
+Priority project types vary based on whether the prjoect is in an urban, rural, or forested setting.
 We look forward to discussing your ideas and working toward a project plan that provides a public benefit.

 Examples of projects that can be considered for financial assistance: